How Well Does The Samsung Eco-Bubble Perform?

 Which settings you opt for will highly depend on the type of water you have in your area, how dirty your clothing is, how much you are putting in and how quickly you’ll want the washing done.
 It took me around three weeks to get completely to grips with which cycles worked with what items; with our cloth nappies being the trickiest part to work out (see below).
 There’s always going to be a bit of trial and error with any new product and we’d had our last washing machine for over 10 years so we were very used to how that worked for us.

 What we have found with the Samsung eco-bubble is that it performs very well on the cotton and baby care wash but that the daily wash isn’t the best option for us.
-If I have a small load which isn’t very dirty, it works perfectly fine but children’s clothes with stains or anything smelly needs a far better wash.
+If I have a small load which isn’t very dirty, it works perfectly fine but children’s clothes with stains or anything smelly need a far better wash.
 The only real benefit of the daily wash is that it is the fastest wash on the machine so it isn’t a huge loss if you don’t need to use it.
 If you select the cotton wash and then reduce the temperature, the spin speed etc. you will begin to reduce wash time anyway and a smaller load will take a shorter wash too.
-However, if you have softer water you may find this setting is a good option for you.
+However, if you have softer water, you may find this setting a good option.
 It is definitely all down to personal choice which I discovered when I asked some other parents about how they found the performance of this machine.
 Everyone seemed to have a favourite wash cycle and had their own way of adapting that choice.
 I believe that everybody can find a good combination once they’ve had a play with the settings for a while.

 The eco-bubble works by weighing each load as it starts up.
 This then calculates how much water it thinks it needs.
 This is a great way of saving water and being more eco-friendly but you may find this takes some getting used to and it will be a major factor in what settings you choose.
 I have found that a lighter load washes far better because it allows the water to move around each item freely and easily.
-If you jam pack the clothes in, the lack of water cannot penetrate between the clothes and they do not wash sufficiently.
+If you jam-pack the clothes in, the lack of water cannot penetrate between the clothes and they do not wash sufficiently.
 However, this is something that you can get around by dividing you washing a little further.
 The other benefit of having less water and with the addition of the bubbles is that you don’t need to wash on a higher temperature.
 The bubbles move through the clothes to remove stains as heat would do in a regular machine, meaning you can do even more for the environment.

 The machine itself is so quiet as it washes but one noisy point that infuriated me was the ‘tune’ it played at the end of the wash.
 Thankfully, you can turn this off by holding down the rinse and spin buttons simultaneously for 3 seconds (located on the front of the machine).